Reduce, Reuse, Recycle:

 Truly Recycled Toilet Paper: Cloth Toilet Paper Facts

-If you're really ready to go green, cloth toilet paper is the answer.
+If you're really ready to be a hippie, cloth toilet paper is the answer.
 I know, I know...it sounds pretty "out there" when you first hear about it.
-But I encourage you to read this article on it to learn the facts and tips to making it work.
+But I encourage you to read this article on it to learn the truth.

 Fabric Gift Wrap: Your Unique Wrapping Alternative

 One beautiful and sustainable alternative to traditional wrapping paper is fabric gift wrap.
 This unique gift wrap idea is reusable for many years and can be very affordable.

 4 Steps to Stop Receiving Junk Mail

 Put an end to the stacks of junk mail and you could save an average of 69 POUNDS of paper each year.
 That's the equivalent of saving a 10 year old from the trash in each household every year.